andreihar/andreihar/README.md

 ### Andrei Harbachov

 👋 Hello, everyone!
-I'm a dedicated university student pursuing a major in Computer Science with a keen interest in the fascinating world of Artificial Intelligence.
+I'm a dedicated university student majoring in Computer Science with a keen interest in the fascinating world of Artificial Intelligence.
 My passion drives me to continuously explore and contribute to this rapidly advancing realm, as I strive to be at the forefront of innovative solutions.
 Come along on this fascinating journey of discovering the boundless potential of AI! 🚀

 <br/>